-Immediately after spine fusion surgery there is a need for pain medication.
-This is often given in the vein or by “hypo” (injection of medication into the muscle of the arm or leg).
-Within a couple of days, as the pain decreases, this can be changed to oral medication.
+Most patients will be in pain for the first few days after surgery, and pain medication is usually administered regularly.
+It may be given in the vein or by “hypo” (injection into the muscle of the arm or leg).
+In some cases, patient-controlled pain medication can be used.
+Within a couple of days, as the pain decreases, oral medication can be substituted in most cases.

 In This Article: